databrickslabs/splunk-integration/app/README.md

 # CONFIGURATION
-Users will be required to have databricks_admin role in order to configure Databricks Add-on for Splunk.
+Users will be required to have 'databricks_admin' role in order to configure Databricks Add-on for Splunk.
 This integration allows a user to configure multiple pair of Databricks Instances, its credentials, and Databricks Cluster Name at a time.
 In case a user is using the integration in search head cluster environment, configuration on all the search cluster nodes will be overwritten as and when a user changes some configuration on any one of the search head cluster members.
 Hence a user should configure the integration on only one of the search head cluster members.

 **Configuration pre-requisites**:
 To configure the Add-on with Azure Active Directory token authentication, you need to provision a service principal in Azure Portal and add it to the target Azure Databricks workspace.